 It is well established that the iodine content of the thyroid gland is dependent upon the iodine available in the food and water intake of the individual.
 If the iodine intake is low the gland is deprived of an element it needs to do its work.

-Iodine is necessary for the thyroid gland’s proper performance of its work.
+Iodine is necessary for the thyroid gland’s proper performance.
 The human thyroid gland is located in the front of the lower part of the neck.
 All the blood in the body passes through the thyroid gland every 17 minutes.
 Because the cells making up this gland have an affinity for iodine, during this 17-minute passage the gland’s secretion of iodine kills weak germs that may have gained entry into the blood through an injury to the skin, the lining of nose or throat, or through absorption of food from the digestive tract.
 Strong, virulent germs are rendered weaker during their passage through the thyroid gland.
 With each 17 minutes that rolls around they are made still weaker until finally they are killed if the gland has its normal supply of iodine.
 If it does not, it cannot kill harmful germs circulating in the blood as Nature intended it should.

 Two drops of Lugol’s solution of iodine works equally well in an adult.
 When the stress and strain of daily living create a load that is difficult to carry, producing a state of anxiety, and when the day’s problems make it difficult to relax and sleep well at night, then one appreciates the aid that iodine gives. -D.C.
 Jarvis, MD from “Folk Medicine”